I'm Korean & I Don't Relate To The K-Wave — And That's OK

 Ever since then, I began to notice how un-Korean I was.
 One of my white colleagues shares and introduces me to various Korean snacks.
 She's managed to unearth a Korean supermarket near our office (one I didn’t know existed) and her latest find was Maxim coffee mix, a staple she’d spotted in the kitchens of many Korean dramas.
 She still enthusiastically talks to me about the latest series she’s binged, even though she knows I haven’t pressed play on a K-drama since DVDs killed the video star.

 I had a 13-minute conversation with a Maori Uber driver who has watched every Korean series on Netflix.
-She had even gotten her tradie husband onto them.
-Boys Over Flowers was his favourite so far.
+She had even gotten her husband onto them.
+Boys Over Flowers was his favorite so far.

 Advertisement